 Citizen Service Number

 The Citizen Service Number (Burger Service Number, BSN) is a unique identification number.
 You will receive this number automatically when you register with the municipality.
 You need this number when contacting various government agencies, including the tax and customs administration.
 Your employer also needs this number to be able to pay your wages.

 Finding a job as an international in Utrecht can sometimes be challenging.
 TaskHero provides various jobs for non-Dutch speaking students aligned with BuddyGoDutch.

 Part-time employment and additional income

 A few suggestions for finding part-time employment:

 - Many students find a part-time job in a restaurant, bar or shop.
-This kind of job can be found via employment agencies (including those specially aimed at students), or via advertisements, newspapers and noticeboards.
+This kind of job can be found by contacting employment agencies (including those specially aimed at students) or by reading advertisements, newspapers and noticeboards.

 - Job vacancies at the Utrecht Science Park

-- Important: if your income exceeds the extra earnings threshold, this will affect your claim to a student loan or grant.
-More information about additional earnings: DUO website
+- Important: if your income exceeds the extra earnings threshold, this will affect your entitlement to claim a student loan or grant.
+For more information about additional earnings, please see the DUO website